AllenNeuralDynamics/openscope-experimental-launcher/docs/source/installation.rst

 -------------------

 .. warning::
-   This package is **Windows-only** and will not work on Linux or macOS due to its use of Windows-specific APIs and process management features.
+   This package targets **Windows** systems (tested on Windows 10/11) due to use of Windows-specific process management features.

 **Required:**